alemartinez/polito-spark-exercises/README.md

 * Source of exercises: https://dbdmg.polito.it/wordpress/teaching/big-data-architectures-and-data-analytics-2019-2020
 * For each Spark API category of exercise, the corresponding .pdf is located in the folder.
+* Answer of each exercise is as output for each notebook.